dgraph-io/workshop/3-flock-querying/README.md

 Dgraph's inbuilt functions like `has`, `ge`, `eq` help you express the criteria for the selection of nodes in the query.

-In our first query, we'll be selecting nodes based on existence of a predicate/property using the `has` function.
+In our first query, we'll be selecting nodes based on the existence of a predicate/property using the `has` function.

 ```sh